Explore the Strategies for Converting Large, Tightly Integrated VFP Legacy Systems

 Do-it-All Two phase approach: The ‘do-it-all’ two-phase approach (similar to first strategy referred earlier) is a one-time database migration, without any downtime and no batch updates required.
 This approach is not practically feasible as the full conversion cycle may take approximately 2 years to complete, which is way too long for any client to see at least some part of the new system up and functional.

-Multi-phase Module based approach: the Second strategy is a multi-phase, module-wise migration approach, where we migrate the application a single module at a time.
+Multi-phase Module based approach: the Second strategy is a multi-phase, module-wise migration approach, where we migrate the application to a single module at a time.
 This is a doable deployment strategy where both the new and old application can run parallelly without any data conflict.
 A batch application will have to be built to update the data between the new module database and the VFP application database.
 Batch update program allows you to update the tables in the new database and the tables in the VFP database frequently.
 A batch application will no longer be required once all the modules in the VFP application are converted to the .NET application and the application is functional.

 Sequence-based Selected Functionality approach: the Third strategy is the migration of selected functionality in a multi-phase approach (similar to second strategy referred earlier), but now based on a sequence of the selected functionalities.
 Here also we need to create a batch program for data synchronization between VFP database and the new database, but now it depends on the functionality being converted.